azariaa/Git/InMindAgent/readme.txt

 The Learning by Instruction Agent (LIA) client is an agent that can learn new tasks.
 Written in Android Studio.
+See https://youtu.be/nSZYGjFzzS0 for a demonstration of some of LIA's features.

 It is recommended to install the LIA client on a stationary phone that is connected constantly to the outlet and has both a microphone and speaker connected to it with a splitter (e.g. https://www.amazon.com/gp/product/B01MPZGF6N https://www.amazon.com/gp/product/B01MPZGF6N